Steform/StuProjectManager/README.md

 - Organize projects by category
 - **Custom display order** for categories (control the order of category tabs)
 - **Custom display order** for projects (control the order of projects within each category)
+- **Support for multiple link types**: HTTP, HTTPS, and FTP protocols
 - Store data in an SQLite database
 - Upload and manage project and category favicons
-- Automatic favicon fetching from project URLs
+- Automatic favicon fetching from project URLs (HTTP/HTTPS only)
 - Simple, accessible Bootstrap-based UI

 ## 💾 Backup & Restore